chandirairina/chandirairina/README.md

 - 🔭 I’m currently working on shifting my career into the data field
 - 🌱 I’m currently learning data science! :)
-- 📫 Reach me on linkedin: https://www.linkedin.com/in/chandira-irina-b60b301aa/
+- 📫 You can reach me via linkedin: https://www.linkedin.com/in/chandira-irina-b60b301aa/

 <!--
 **chandirairina/chandirairina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.